AbdallaAlhag/Photo-Tag/README.md

     gamePage:
         - good for now
     leaderboard:
-        - show leaderboard table with correct info
+        - Good
-        - add pagination
+        - add some test files for backend
-        - add username search + search query
     Deploy: (Should be pretty easy, maybe try something new? vercel, or aws?)
         - deploy to railway
         - deploy to netlify